mitchellciupak/spotify-playlist-with-terraform-brownbag/README.md

 # Spotify-Playlist-with-Terraform-IaC
-This is the Terraform Repo and presentation resources for the NIDC Introduction to IaC brownbag.
-(Ju
+This is the Terraform Repo and presentation resources for the NIDC Introduction to IaC Brownbag.
+(July 27th, 2022)

 ## Agenda
 ```